jenkins-infra/repository-permissions-updater/README.md

 The Jenkins project acts as a primary contact point for security researchers seeking to report security vulnerabilities in Jenkins and Jenkins plugins ([learn more](https://jenkins.io/security/)).

+We generally assign reported issues to maintainers after a basic sanity check ([learn more](https://www.jenkins.io/security/for-maintainers/)).
-Through additional metadata in the YAML file described above, you can define who should be contacted in the event of a report being received.
+Through additional metadata in the YAML file described above, you can define who else should be contacted in the event of a report being received and is authorized to make decisions regarding security updates, e.g. scheduling.
 Add a section like the following to your plugin's YAML file:

 ```yaml